Autumn Table

 ~Library/Application Support/com.DraculasCave.AudioTheoryPianoKeys/Data/

-If you want to revert back to the original colours, the easiest way to do this is to delete the Colours.ini file and then next time the application is run it will make a new one automatically with the default values.
+If you delete the Colours.ini file then next time the application is run it will make a new one automatically with the default values.

 Audio Latency – ASIO and DSP